qodfathr/Bobo/overview.md

 So imagine both `Fox` and `fox` were in the index.
 The normal expectation of a user is that a search for `fox` would match against both instances.
 ESS has various ways of handling this situation, but an important mechanism is the way `words` are converted into `tokens`.
-Typically, when a `word` is added to the index, all of the various `token` forms of the `word` are added to the index.
+Typically, when a `word` is added to the index, many various `token` forms of the `word` are added to the index.
 But what's special about this is that these `tokens` are added at the _exact same position_.

-If you think of the index as just an array of individual words, you'll have a slightly incorrect mental model.
+If you think of the index as just an array of individual words, you have a slightly incorrect mental model.
 The reason why this is wrong is because an inverted word index is a mapping of words to positions; it's not a positional array of words.